-Chairman, Imperial Innovations Group plc
+Chair, Imperial Innovations Group Plc

 “I was very pleased to be short listed for the NED award and I was extremely gratified to have been nominated as the winner.
 The event was well organised and the turnout and the attention it received was well deserved.”